Our approach

 Positive mental health is not simply the absence of symptoms that get in the way of functioning, but the presence of authenticity and feeling safe and comfortable in our own skin.

-it may be helpful to think about depression and anxiety and other symptoms not as a brain disorder but as a signal that something in our lives is not working.
+It can be helpful to think about depression and anxiety and other symptoms not as a brain disorder but as a signal that something in our lives needs more attention.
+When we view symptoms as clues for change, it increases motivation and hope.

 Insurance